patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/dark-theme-handbook.md

 `--pf-v5-global--BackgroundColor--400` added as background color for hover/interaction state of items placed on top of other dark background.
 Examples include hover/focus backgrounds for items in a dropdown menu or popover and control elements like text inputs, textareas, menu toggles.

-`--pf-v5-global--BorderColor--400` added as a bottom border color used for control elements.
+`--pf-v5-global--BorderColor--400` was added as a bottom border color for control elements.

 **Status colors added**